 If double slash (//) is used in middle, it defines a descendant relationship.
 For example, /html//title returns title element which is descendant of html element.

 Hope that this tutorial has covered all important points related to XPath in Selenium WebDriver with example.
-I hope that you will have understood basic concepts of Selenium XPath and enjoyed this topic.
+I hope that you will have understood the basic concepts of Selenium XPath and enjoyed this topic.